Sjonnie404/NeoPipeline/README.md

 to be good binders on MHC molecules.

 ## Installation
+Please note that this pipeline also makes use of the R language and uses a local version of netMHCpan 4.1.
+This is essential for the pipeline to run sucessfully.

+#### R
+R can be downloaded from: https://cran.r-project.org/.
+#### netMHCpan 4.1
+netMHCpan 4.1 can be downloaded from https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1 under the 'downloads' section.\
+Please note the extra needed files on the website: [data.tar.gz](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/data.tar.gz) & [test.tar.gz](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/test.tar.gz).\
+Make sure netMHCpan is added to $PATH [(tutorial)](https://askubuntu.com/a/60219).

+#### Pipeline
 This project can be installed by cloning the git repository into a new folder.
 ```bash
   git clone https://github.com/Sjonnie404/NeoPipeline.git neoPipe
   cd neoPipe